 Modular or Single Piece?

-Insulated ski jackets come in two major construction styles.
-Most are all one piece: lightweight lining, insulation, and shell are essentially quilted together.
-Some appealing styles, however, come in a modular construction with a separate waterproof shell and a removable insulating inner jacket.
+Insulated ski jackets come in two primary construction styles.
+Most are a single piece: lightweight lining, insulation, and shell are essentially quilted together.
+Many brands, however, offer jackets in a modular construction with a separate waterproof shell and a removable insulating inner jacket.
 Modular 3-in-1 style jackets offer greater value and versatility.
-For a given insulating value, traditional construction, for lack of a better term, will be more comfortable, lighter, and more purpose-built, though the modular styles allow for better temperature regulation and more wear options.
-The modular jacket that we reviewed is the Patagonia 3-in-1 Snow Shot.
+For a given insulating value, a single-piece insulated model will typically be more comfortable, lighter, and more purpose-built.
+The modular styles allow for better temperature regulation, versatility, and more wear options.
+We tested and reviewed several of each style of insulated jacket.

-Some users, especially those coming from hiking or climbing backgrounds, will be attracted to layering systems built around a waterproof shell.
+Some users, especially those coming from hiking or climbing backgrounds, will be attracted to layering systems that are topped off with a waterproof shell.
+Shell jackets on their own offer very little in the way of warmth other than protection from the elements.
+It is up to the user to pick and choose the insulation that they will layer underneath.
 For those users, look for a generous cut for adding insulation and a helmet underneath, ski specific features like pockets and other accouterments, and great waist, collar, and wrist seals.
 The best shells on the market attach securely to matching pants for functionality that approaches that of a one-piece suit, with none of the drawbacks of a one-piece suit.

 Fit and Comfort

-Fit is very personal but very important.
-In the internet age, when we purchase even the most intimate of products sight-unseen, confirming fit is a difficult proposition.
-When possible, try your jacket on before purchase.
+The fit of a jacket is very personal but very important.
+In the internet age, when we purchase even the most intimate of products sight-unseen, confirming fit is still a somewhat difficult proposition.
+Whenever possible, try your jacket on before purchase to be sure.
 When trying on a jacket (or decoding internet reviews and descriptions) consider the typical comfort criteria like torso and arm fit and hem length.
 For skiing and snowboarding, it is key to consider range of motion.
 A jacket must remain protective and in place through all sorts of gyrations.
 Longer-than-usual sleeves sewn into the jacket really thoughtfully are the first key.
 Consider the crucial interfaces as well.
 Does the collar protect, stand up, and not rub your face raw?

-In our extensive testing we have found that the best collars are simple.
-In foul weather, little influences the wearer's comfort like the face/jacket interface.
-If this zone is bulky or rough, you will have a miserable day.
+In our extensive testing, we've found that the best collars are simple.
+In foul weather, few things have a greater influence on the wearer's comfort than the face/jacket interface.
+If this zone is bulky or rough, you may have a miserable day.
 If the forward part of the collar is smooth and svelte, with adequate insulation and a pleasing texture, your face will be happy.
 And a happy face makes for a happy rider.
-Further, as you check out the plethora of jacket options on the market, consider these additional questions.
-Does the hood work with and/or without a helmet?
+Further, as you check out the variety of jacket options on the market, consider these additional questions.
+Does the hood work with and without a helmet?
 Do the cuffs work with the gloves you like to use?
 Do the fabrics have a pleasing texture in the right places?
-In the end, fit is pretty clear right away.
+In the end, the fit is pretty clear right away.
 Try the jacket on and note your first impression.
 Chances are, that tells you exactly what you need to know.

-Style is also very personal.
+A jacket's style is also very personal.
 What sort of statement do you wish to make with what you wear?
 How will the jacket appear in photographs?
 Where, how, and how often do you hit the resorts?
-Options exist on the market for both dramatic or understated statements.
-Many skiers make light of the style of their clothing, while others take it as deathly serious.
+Will you wear the jacket for reasons other than skiing at the ski resort?
+Options exist on the market for both dramatic or understated looks.
+Many skiers have little concern about the style of their clothing, while others take it very seriously.
 Simple vanity is indeed both comical and very real.
-On the other hand, the way one looks is connected inherently to the way one feels.
-If one looks good and feels good, athletic performance increases.
-We enjoy ourselves more when we perform well, and we are safer when we perform well.
-It is only half joking that we propose that the way you look can influence your likelihood of injury.
-Choose your clothing well!
+On the other hand, the way one looks is connected inherently to the way one feels, and we all like to feel good.

 Ski Specific Features

-What makes a ski jacket a ski jacket is usually the small details intended to make a day of riding at the resort more comfortable.
-Each model in our review offered a different combination of handy extras.
+One of the things that makes a ski jacket more suitable for the act of skiing is usually the small details intended to make a day of riding at the resort more comfortable.
+Each model in our review offers a different combination of handy extras.